brainlife/docs/docs/user/project.md

 *Project* is where you can organize your dataset, do data processing, and share them with your project members.

-Each project can have specific set of users for `admins` or `members` groups. `Admin` can update the project access policy, and edit `admins` and `members` of the project. `Members` has read/write access to the content of the project, such as datasets, and projects, but can not make changes to the group members.
+Each project can have specific set of users for `admins`, `members`, or `guests` groups. `Admin` can update the project access policy, and edit `admins` and `members` of the project. `Members` has read/write access to the content of the project, such as datasets, and projects, but can not make changes to the group members. `Guests` will have read access to the datasets and processes.

 Brainlife currently supports the following project access policies.